benlamb95/football-quiz/README.md

 ## Bugs
 The only bug that I still have is when the user submits their result to my linked spreadsheet, it doesnt go in value order like it does within the terminal; however this shouldn't impact the user in anyway.

+## Linking back to User stories

+`As a user I want to play a fun quiz game that is fun.`:
+As the game resides within a terminal it is difficult to make a game that looks visually stunning.
+To get around this i have tried to implement ASCII art and delays to functions to give it an arcadey feel.
+Ive tried to create a realistic table at the end so that people feel like they are competing against real football teams.

+`As a user I want the questions to have ranging difficulty.`:
+The questions I have used really do vary in difficulty as I sent them off to my friends who are all massive football fans.
+They all struggled with certain questions and the best score 1 got was 17.

+`As a user I want to be able to check my scores.`:
+I have presented the score in two sections.
+I have provided a text based version whereby it lets them know how many questions they got right and then finally the overall league table.

+`As a user I want there to be a consistent theme and language used.`:
+Throughtout this game I have constantly tried to use Football terminology.
+Such as Early Bath for leaving the game and finally a champeones song if the user gets 20/20.

 ## Deployment